Joint Training Facility

 - The trench digging and rescue props provide opportunities to practice using heavy equipment in digging, shoring, trenching, pipe-laying, backfilling and rescue.

-- The confined spaces prop provides a certified course where workers can obtain or renew their certification for confined spaces
+- The confined spaces prop provides a certified course where workers can obtain or renew their certification for confined spaces training.

 - The vehicle extrication and foam area is used to practice training with foam suppressants and removal of victims (dummies) from wrecked cars.
 This area is designed to capture broken glass and oil residue and route foam residue to the sanitary sewer system.